 07 Sep Tea room rises from Younkers’ ashes as modern events venue

-The tea room is back.
-More than three years after fa ire nearly destroyed the iconic downtown Des Moines restaurant, the former Younkers Tea Room has a new look and a new mission.
+DES MOINES REGISTER — The Tea Room is back.
+More than three years after a fire nearly destroyed the iconic downtown Des Moines restaurant, the former Younkers Tea Room has a new look and a new mission.

 It wasn’t an easy journey.
 There were years of neglect after the Younkers department store closed in 2005 and the building was shuttered.
 Then came the devastating fire in 2014 that nearly erased all of the historic tea room’s remaining glory.